bsandmann/blocktrust.CredentialWorkflow/Documents/closeout_report.md

 - Discussed with several people enganged in the Cardano ecosystem

 ## Key Learnings
 - Open standards proved essential.
-Rather than developing proprietary solutions, we integrated open standards like the DID Resolution spec, DID Registrar Spec for the public APIs for the project
+Rather than developing proprietary solutions, we integrated open standards like the DID Resolution spec, DID Registrar Spec, DID-Prism spec, W3C Verifiable Credntials, DIDComm v2, etc.
 - While the project is complete and achieved it stated technical goals, we are currently sceptical regarding the interessted of the community.
 Mainly because the SSI ecosystem around Prism/Identus hasn't grown as much as s we hoped for.
 This project in particular relies on specific use cases people have.
 If these use cases are not known (or not actually existant in a small speciliazed community) the project development cannot be focused, it is potentiall prone to several issues.

 ## Next Steps